 If you expect a candidate to work with you exclusively, then it’s up to you to let them know that you’re a specialist recruiter in their space.
 It’s all about trust and credibility so you must be able to demonstrate that you appreciate where they’ve come from in their career and that you understand exactly where they want to go.

-You also need to make it clear that you don’t just want to help them get a job.
+You also need to make it clear that you don’t just want to help them get their next job.
 You want to be their career partner.
-You’re not just out to put a bum on a seat and make a fee.
+You’re not just out to put a bum on a seat and make a few quick bucks.
 They need to understand that you genuinely want to help them with their next career move, but that you also want to help them with any future career moves they decide to make.
-Again it’s about establishing trust and credibility.
+Again it’s about establishing trust and credibility from the outset.

 Nobody is going to agree to work with you exclusively unless you can demonstrate previous results in successfully placing candidates of a similar calibre into a similar role to the one they’re after.
 Have your facts ready and be ready to rattle them off.
 Recruiters afraid to blow their own trumpet?
 Never!
 Remember it’s not about you being impressed by them.
 At this point in time it’s about your rockstar candidate being impressed by you and your success rate.